-The salary will be paid at the equivalent of University grade 6.1 -7.1 currently £34,982 - £38,674 per annum and is dependent on experience and qualifications.
+The salary will be 1.0 FTE paid at the equivalent of University grade 7.1 currently £38,674 per annum including a pensionable Oxford University Weighting payment which will be paid in equal monthly instalments and pro-rated for part time appointments.
 Salaries are paid monthly in arrears and are subject to annual review in line with increases in academic salary scales as agreed by the College's Governing Body.
 The appointee will automatically be enrolled in the Universities Superannuation Scheme.
 Further details can be found here - USS.

-There is a teaching and scholarship allowance of £1500/year during the period of appointment.
+There is a teaching and research allowance of £1500/year during the period of appointment.
 There is also an annual entertainment allowance of £358.